aglamadrid19/opiniion.com/README.md

 # Opiniion.com
-This repository contains the solution to the Opiniion backend coding challenge
+This repository contains a solution to the Opiniion backend coding challenge

+# Considerations
+- Put the routes in a separate file.
+- Implement mock mongo db connection and queries.
+- Add authentication to the API.
+- Use node-cron for scheduled task.
+- Create API docs, hopefully with a playground.
+- Path parameters vs query parameters in a RESTful API.
+- Configure CI/CD (GitHub Actions?)

 # Specifications
 /*